Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Promote the benefits of cyclical coordination (at set intervals) to all participants.
 This will motivate them to get involved.
 It is crucial to fix the intervals for coordination individually.
 They depend on your company’s possibilities and necessities.

-Moreover, you have to be minute in defining how to prepare as well as conduct planning and decision meetings.
+Moreover, you must be minute in defining how to prepare as well as conduct planning and decision meetings.

-You have to manage to make all relevant decisions in a matter of hours.
-At the same time, the decisions on project starts and resource availability need to be well founded.
+You must manage to make all relevant decisions in a matter of hours.
+At the same time, the decisions on project start and resource availability need to be well founded.
 This will only work out if you have a clear agenda and stringent moderation in the context of a regular project portfolio meeting.

-Our tip: See to the publication of the results of the project portfolio meeting.
-Employees tend to expect a lot from the PMO’s work and its controlling influence in the interest of better employee capacity planning.
+Our tip: See to the publication of the results of the project portfolio meetings.
+Employees tend to expect a lot from the PMO’s work and its controlling influence in the interest of better resource management.
 This is where there is a lot of potential for good news.
 If you sell it well.

 First, you register all projects with the essential information in a central database.
 This requires details such as: